-According to a recent study from the Content Marketing Institute, 70% of B2B marketers expect their organization to produce more content in 2017.
+According to a study from the Content Marketing Institute, 70% of B2B marketers expect their organization to produce more content in 2017.

 B2B marketers have done a great job producing volumes of content, but very little of it means anything to the people who matter most: potential buyers.

 New marketing content frequently regurgitates the same old information (and buzzwords), focuses on the company instead of the customer and offers very little value.

 This overflow of content has made it increasingly difficult for companies to gain the attention of buyers and drive real business results.

 Before you invest additional time and money towards creating more content, focus on establishing a content marketing strategy that puts your customer—and not your company—first.
 Here’s why.

 Your buyers are tired of reading about you

 They’re tired of reading about features and benefits of your product or service.
 They’re tired of reading about your company.
 They’re tired of being sold to.